abc-rp/xri-alpha-sandbox/data.md

 ICP registration can also fail completely resulting in dense but unaligned pointclouds.
 A single centre frame has been provided as a failback pointcloud in the event of an unusable merged pointcloud.

 We recommend the use of [Open3D](https://www.open3d.org/) for anyone wishing to do anything programmatic directly with the pointclouds in python.
-They also provide direct integration with the pytorch and tensorflow ML frameworks.
+This library also provides direct [integration](https://github.com/isl-org/Open3D-ML) with the pytorch and tensorflow ML frameworks.